 Most people talk about launching, lean-startup methodology style from the view point of Customer Development Methodology to get validation.
 But, no one talks about the real reason for launching, which I believe is maximizing the value of your time and ability to go faster.

-The traditional view of launching is good but not the whole story
+The traditional view to launch a startup is good but not the whole story

 Have a Google around launching, you will find the literature dating back to around 2007 talks about launching to get validation from customers faster and that you need to launch with something called a ‘Minimum Viable Product’.
 Something that provides the base level of utility that customers will get just enough value to pay you as they ‘get’ your new value as opposed to competitive offerings (including none at all).